vitorguidi/Competitive-Programming/README.md

 # Competitive-Programming
-Source code for problems solved across some different online judges
+Source code for problems solved across some different online judges, like Codeforces, URI, SPOJ and stuff alike